mrz1836/go-api-gateway/README.md

 <br/>

 - `github_token` is a GitHub Personal Token for webhooks
+- `example_secret` is an example secret value that will be encrypted
 - `kms_key_id` is from the previous step (Create Environment Encryption Keys)

 Add or update your GitHub personal access token